nikkiluzader/Service-Titan-API-Google-Script/README.md

 1. Request API access by emailing ServiceTitan.
 Just google it.
 2. Login and create an App in ServiceTitan.
 This will provide you with an app ID and tenant ID.
-3. YGo to your integrations panel and add the app integration.
+3. Go to your integrations panel and add the app integration.
 This will provide you with a client ID and client secret.
 4. Plug in all of those values into the code.